ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

 ### Exporting and importing a function.

 All script functions are exported automatically, so they only need an import declaration to let other scripts know that they exist.
 This is done by declaring a function with an [import](ScriptKeywords#import) keyword somewhere where script B can "see" it.
 The best practice is to place them in script A's header.

+For example, suppose you have following function in script A:

+    function ScriptAFunction(int param1, int param2)
+    {
+        // some actions here
+    }

-Import declaration looks simply like:
+Then import declaration in the script A header will looks like:

     import function ScriptAFunction(int param1, int param2);